ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 **Soft Skills**
 :    *   Excellent attention to detail, ensuring every vehicle receives a meticulous and thorough cleaning.
-     *   Strong work ethic, able to work diligently with minimal supervision, managing time effectively to meet tight cleaning schedules and prioritize tasks accordingly.
+     *   Strong organizational skills for maintaining a clean and efficient workspace.
      *   Ability to adapt to changing situations and willingness to take on new challenges.
      *   Strong team player, capable of collaborating effectively with others.
-     *   Quick learner, adaptable to new technologies and methodologies.
+     *   Quick learner and adaptable to new technologies and methodologies in car detailing.

 -----
 ### Experience